Career Tips: Move From CRA to Clinical Project Manager in 2025

 What You Should Look For

 As you search for the ideal CPM role, take the time to decide on the direction you would like to steer your career and what industries you’re interested in working within.
-Remember, it is always easier to make the move internally within your current employer rather than to persuade a new employer to take the risk.
+Remember, it is always easier to move internally within your current employer rather than persuade a new employer to take the risk.

 Final Thoughts